EU Solidarity Fund

 How to apply?

-This page is updated regularly, please download the latest version of the application form.
+This page is updated regularly, please download the latest version of the application form for natural disasters.
+For health emergencies, please find here the dedicated forms.

 - Application form (Last update: 16-11-2017)